basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 Modifying this setting can be useful on nodes with many `busy_dist_port` events, i.e. instances when the Erlang distribution is overloaded.
 The default is 32 MB (i.e. `32MB`), but this may be insufficient for some workloads.
-The maximum value is 2097151 KB.
+The maximum value is 2097151 KB (2 GB).

 A larger buffer limit will allow processes to buffer more outgoing messages.
 When the limit is reached, sending processes will be suspended